 Recommended Dosage – Take 1 sachet twice a day with normal water.

 2. Brodley Syrup

-The syrup contains ingredients like– Shankhpusphi, Brahmi, Yashtimadhu, Dhania, Saunf, etc. This syrup has the best boost power memory and helps in increasing the blood flow to the brain.
-It is used as an antioxidant that increases retention power.
-It is generally used to treat the mental weakness, mental disorders, & seizure.
+This herbal formulation contains ingredients such as – Shankhpusphi, Brahmi, Yashtimadhu, Dhania, Saunf, etc. Brodley syrup increases the blood flow to the brain & boost up memory.
+It increases retention power & acts as an antioxidant.
+The herbal syrup is generally used to treat the mental weakness, mental disorders, stress, anxiety, & seizure attacks.

 Recommended Dosage – Take 2 teaspoonful twice a day with normal water.